Jkim8436/Jkim8436/README.md

 # Joshua Kim

-**Data Analyst — Product, Risk & Customer Analytics** UIUC Econometrics & Statistics · ADsP · SQLD · Seoul, South Korea
+**Data Analyst — Product, Risk & Customer Analytics** UIUC Econometrics & Statistics · ADsP · SQLD · Chicago, United States

 I find where the data breaks, fix it, and connect the fix to a decision.
 Below are four projects — each includes the full methodology, validation, and an honest account of what the data doesn't support.